Aristotle: Medieval Byzantine empire

-On the medieval Islamic world
+Medieval Islamic world

-Aristotle was one of the most revered Western thinkers in early Islamic theology.
-Most of the still extant works of Aristotle, as well as a number of the original Greek commentaries, were translated into Arabic and studied by Muslim philosophers, scientists and scholars.
-Averroes, Avicenna and Alpharabius, who wrote on Aristotle in great depth, also influenced Thomas Aquinas and other Western Christian scholastic philosophers.
-Alkindus greatly admired Aristotle's philosophy, and Averroes spoke of Aristotle as the "exemplar" for all future philosophers.
-Medieval Muslim scholars regularly described Aristotle as the "First Teacher".
-The title was later used by Western philosophers (as in the famous poem of Dante) who were influenced by the tradition of Islamic philosophy.
+Aristotle's works also underwent a revival in the Abbasid Caliphate.
+Translated into Arabic, Aristotle's logic, ethics, and natural philosophy inspired early Islamic scholars.
+Aristotle is considered the most influential figure in the history of Arabic philosophy and was revered in early Islamic theology.
+Most surviving works of Aristotle, as well as some of the original Greek commentaries, were translated into Arabic and studied by Muslim philosophers, scientists, and scholars.
+Through commentaries and critical engagements, figures like Al-Kindi, Al-Farabi, Ibn Sina (Avicenna), and Averroes breathed new life into Aristotle's ideas.
+They harmonized his logic with Islamic theology, employed his scientific methodology to explore the natural world, and reinterpreted his ethics within the framework of Islamic morality.
+Islamic thinkers embraced Aristotle's rigorous methods while challenging his conclusions where they diverged from their religious beliefs, which later influenced Thomas Aquinas and other Western Christian scholastic philosophers.
+Medieval Muslim scholars described Aristotle as the "First Teacher".
+The title was later used by Western philosophers (as in Dante's poem) who were influenced by the tradition of Islamic philosophy.